 In each community: Working with approximately 13 NGO partners in four districts, the program will develop groups of the most vulnerable families in approximately 405 villages.
 These groups will take action against the causes of vulnerability, including gender and caste discrimination, the need for alternative incomes, and to access better sources of information about workplaces.
 They will work with village government to improve education and take action against fraudulent brokers.
 Adolescent groups will spread awareness of workplace rights, protect each other from risky recruitment, and promote increased access to vocational training.
 Survivors will be helped with recovery, legal aid, and new sources of income and education.

-Working with government: At district and state level, the program will support NGOs, trade unions, and concerned businesses to liaise with officials, so that they implement worker rights and protections, for example, to inspect mill hostels and worksites, and enforce minimum wage laws.
+Working with government: At district and state level, the program liaises with officials to support them in implementing worker rights and protections, for example to inspect mill hostels and worksites and enforce minimum wage laws.

 Working with businesses: The program will work with local and international businesses to negotiate the development of worker support groups and supervisor and management training within spinning mills.
 We will work closely to reinforce international industry collaboration against bonded labour in the supply chain.